HOME

 BPPE Documentation for California Students

-This information is provided for the benefit of California students as required by the BPPE (Bureau for Private Post-secondary Education).
-All reporting data refers only to past students who were resident in California at the time of enrollment.
+BPPE Documentation for California Students: Provided for the benefit of California Training Program students as required by the BPPE (Bureau for Private Post-secondary Education).
+All reporting data applies to past California residents enrolled at the time.